About ClawAudit

 How It Works

-• Code blocks are weighted as executable instructions
+• Code blocks are weighted as executable instructions, parsed with Acorn AST

 • Prose sections are analyzed for social engineering and prompt injection

-• YAML frontmatter is parsed for declared permissions and metadata
+• YAML frontmatter and JSON configs are parsed for declared permissions

 Why It Exists